Putin wants 'unfriendly' countries to pay for Russian gas in roubles | Headlines

 - Russian Federation

 "The changes will only affect the currency of payment, which will be changed to Russian roubles," he said.
 Russian gas accounts for some 40% of Europe's total consumption and EU gas imports from Russia have fluctuated between 200 million to 800 million euros ($880 million) a day so far this year.
-The possibility a change of currency could throw that trade into disarray sent some European and British wholesale gas prices up around 15-20% on Wednesday.
+The possibility a change of currency could throw that trade into disarray sent some European wholesale gas prices up to 30% higher on Wednesday.

-There are questions over whether Russia's decision constitutes a breach of contract rules.
+The Russian rouble briefly leapt to a three-week high past 95 against the dollar and, despite paring some gains, stayed well below 100 after the shock announcement.
+The currency is down around 20% since Feb.
+24. "At face value this appears to be an attempt to prop up the Ruble by compelling gas buyers to buy the previously free-falling currency in order to pay," Vinicius Romano, senior analyst at consultancy Rystad Energy, said.

+The Commission, the 27-country EU's executive, did not immediately respond to request for comment.
+"It is unclear how easy it would be for European clients to switch their payments to roubles given the scale of these purchases," said Leon Izbicki, associate at consultancy Energy Aspects.

+"However, there are no sanctions in place that would prohibit payments of Russian gas in roubles," he said, adding that Russia's central bank could provide additional liquidity to foreign exchange markets that would enable European clients and banks to source the needed amount of roubles on the market.
+However, there are questions over whether Russia's decision would breach contract rules which were agreed in euros.

 "This would constitute a breach to payment rules included in the current contracts," said a senior Polish government source, adding that Poland has no intention of signing new contracts with Gazprom after their current long-term agreement expires at the end of this year.
+A spokesperson for Dutch gas supplier Eneco, which buys 15% of its gas from Gazprom's German subsidiary Wingas GmbH said, it had a long-term contract that was denominated in euros.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)